Elizabeth F. Ellet: Later years

-In 1850, Ellet and her husband relocated to New York, where he spent his final years as a chemical consultant for the Manhattan Gas Company.

 Ellet became involved with the divorce case between Rufus Griswold and his second wife, Charlotte Myers, in 1852.
 Ellet and Ann S. Stephens wrote to Myers telling her not to allow the divorce, as well as to Harriet McCrillis, who intended to marry Griswold after the divorce, to end her relationship with him.
 After it was granted, Ellet and Stephens continued writing to Myers and persuaded her to repeal the divorce on September 23, 1853.
 On February 24, 1856, the appeal went to court, with Ellet and Stephens providing lengthy testimony against Griswold's character.
 Neither Griswold nor Myers attended and the appeal was dismissed.
 When Griswold died in 1857, Sarah Anna Lewis, a friend and writer, suggested that Ellet had worsened Griswold's illness and that she "goaded Griswold to his death".

 In 1857, Ellet replaced Ann Stephens as literary editor of the New York Evening Express.
 Ellet's husband died two years later in 1859.
 She continued to write, and, although they had no children, she promoted charities for impoverished women and children by speaking in public to raise funds.
 An Episcopalian most of her life, she converted to Catholicism in her later years.
 She died of Bright's disease in New York City on June 3, 1877, and was buried beside her husband at Green-Wood Cemetery in Brooklyn.

 Legacy

 Ellet was the first historian to write about the relationship of women to the American Revolution.
 She felt that women shaped history by their influence, which was done through "sentiment" and "feeling".
 This was so hard to define that she stated "History can do it no Justice".
-Her book The Women of the American Revolution is still studied.